-- B-211.
+- B-215.
 ASA endorses private property rights as set forth in the United States Constitution.
 ASA believes that farmers should be adequately compensated for loss in property value or income due to unsubstantiated land claims, environmental regulations such as endangered species, wetlands and other government regulations.
-We also support a strong "Right to Farm" law. - B-212.
-Government agencies developing flood control projects must ensure that for any damages caused by the project to surrounding property, owners be fairly compensated. - B-213.
+We also support a strong "Right to Farm" law. - B-216.
+Government agencies developing flood control projects must ensure that for any damages caused by the project to surrounding property, owners be fairly compensated. - B-217.
 ASA realizes that production data such as field maps, soil tests, production records, images and input records have monetary value.
 ASA believes this information gathered by GPS, GIS, or other precision farming practices remain the sole property of the owner and/or operator, or their agent, based on their respective investment, regardless if the data collection was voluntary or involuntary.
 This information should not be used, released or sold without consent.
-(2014) - B-214.
+(2014) - B-218.
 ASA supports national agricultural organizations working together on behalf of farmers and industry to develop standards to clarify policy for the acquisition, ownership, valuation and utilization of agricultural data and provide educational opportunities for farmers on best use practices.
-(2015) - B-215.
-ASA opposes condemnation or mandatory restrictions that postpone or restrict the property rights of landowners without just compensation.
-ASA opposes the condemnation of land for recreation purposes such as trails, parks, wildlife areas and wetlands, and for purposes of economic development.
-ASA also supports a process that provides reasonable advanced warning of right-of-way encroachment.
+(2015)

-- B-216.
-ASA supports voluntary and practical programs for buying land development rights in order to preserve the land as green space or for farming. - B-217.
-ASA supports not holding landowners responsible for costs associated with unlawful acts committed by others on a landowner's property. - B-218.
+- B-219.
+ASA opposes condemnation, involuntary annexation or mandatory restrictions that postpone or restrict the property rights of landowners without just compensation (2020) - B-220.
+ASA supports voluntary and practical programs for buying land development rights in order to preserve the land as green space or for farming. - B-221.
+ASA supports not holding landowners responsible for costs associated with unlawful acts committed by others on a landowner's property. - B-222.
 ASA opposes the use of Eminent Domain for transferring ownership of private property to other private entities.
-(2017) - B-219.
-ASA opposes involuntary annexation by municipalities, and supports restrictions on the ability of municipal governments to encroach or infringe on agricultural land unless the farmer is fairly compensated. - B-220.
-ASA supports a requirement that wetlands, government owned lands and private conservation lands should be used as a first choice, instead of farmland, when routing public utilities and roadways. - B-221.
-ASA opposes federal executive orders that could deprive farmers of private property rights. - B-222.
+(2017) - B-223.
+ASA supports a requirement that wetlands, government owned lands and private conservation lands should be used as a first choice, instead of farmland, when routing public utilities and roadways. - B-224.
+ASA opposes federal executive orders that could deprive farmers of private property rights. - B-225.
 ASA supports legislation allowing a farmer to protect crops and livestock from wildlife destroying or attempting to destroy or injure crops or livestock.
-(2016) - B-223.
+(2016) - B-226.
 ASA supports keeping all crop nutrients from being overregulated so that it may remain an affordable option to producers and suppliers.
 (2016)